DarkStar1982/exodus_calendar/doc/timekeeping_notes.md

 Precision: 8-bit unsigned integer representing the precision of the system clock, in 1/(1^LOG2(value)), from +/-1s to +/-10 ns.

+Root Delay: The root delay is the round-trip packet delay from a client to a stratum 1 server

+Root Dispersion: The root tells you how much error is added due to other factors.

+Reference ID: Server identification information

+Reference Timestamp: Time when the system clock was last set or corrected, in MNTP timestamp format.

+Origin Timestamp: Time at the client when the request departed for the server, in MNTP timestamp format.

+Receive Timestamp: Time at the server when the request arrived from the client, in MNTP timestamp format.

+Transmit Timestamp: Time at the server when the response left for the client, in MNTP timestamp format.

+Destination Timestamp: Time at the client when the reply arrived from the server, in NTP timestamp format.

 ## MNTP Server-Client Operations